Meraj Shaikh: Career

 Meraj Shaikh began his career in Bollywood in 2001 as Production Manager with the movie Kasoor directed by Vikram Bhatt.
 Then he worked on Ek Din 24 Ghante, directed by Anant Balani starring Rahul Bose & Nandita Das.
 Later in 2004, he was given the Big Banner movie Black directed by Sanjay Leela Bhansali, starring Amitabh Bachchan & Rani Mukherjee.
 The film was critically acclaimed and won major awards in all categories.

 After the success of Black, he was offered the movie Mumbai Cutting as an Executive Producer, comprising eleven short films, directed by a host of eleven national award-winning Directors such as Sudhir Mishra, Kundan Shah, Rahul Dholakia, Anurag Kashyap, Revathi, Jahnu Barua, Rituparno Ghosh, Shashank Ghosh, Ruchi Narayan, Ayush Raina, and Manish Jha.

 Meraj was Executive Producer for the movie Once Upon a Time in Mumbaai starring Ajay Devgn, Emraan Hashmi & Kangana Ranaut, an Indian period gangster film based on Haji Mastan, directed by Milan Luthria and produced by Balaji Motion Pictures.
 He was also associated with an NFDC film An Image in the Water as Line Producer.
 Meraj was associated with Shaitaan produced by Anurag Kashyap Films & Viacom 18, directed by Bejoy Nambiar, who won the Most Promising Debut Director Award by Screen Weekly Award.
 Then he joined the team of Gangs of Wasseypur directed by Anurag Kashyap, screened at Cannes Film Festival.
 He continued with Aiyyaa as Associate Producer starring Rani Mukherjee.
-The next film, Peddlers, which was screened as part of International Critics’ Week, an independent film event which runs parallel to the Cannes film festival in southern France.
+The next film, Peddlers, which was screened as part of Critics' Week, an independent film event which runs parallel to the Cannes film festival in southern France.
 Then Monsoon Shootout as an Associate producer, directed by Amit Kumar, Produced by Trevor Ingman & Martijn De Grunt (London).
 He had also been associated with The Lunchbox starring Irrfan Khan, directed by Ritesh Batra, the film has won 11 Awards and 13 nominations globally.
 Following Bombay Talkies directed by four renowned directors Karan Johar, Anurag Kashyap, Dibakar Banerjee and Zoya Akhtar.